Back to all posts

 Few things are more stressful for a homeowner than discovering a sewage backup in the basement.
 It’s messy, hazardous, and can cause significant damage.
 Understanding what’s behind the problem is the first step toward a solution.
 Most backups happen because something is preventing wastewater from flowing freely away from your house.
 From simple clogs to major pipe damage, let’s look at the most common reasons your drains are sending everything back the wrong way.

-Clogged Main Sewer Lines
+A Clogged Main Sewer Line

 Your home has a main sewer line that carries all wastewater to the municipal sewer system.
 When this single, crucial pipe gets blocked, the waste has nowhere to go but back into your home, usually at the lowest point: the basement floor drain.
 These clogs don’t happen overnight.
 They typically form from a gradual buildup of grease, hair, soap scum, and other debris.
 If you notice that flushing a toilet causes water to gurgle in your shower, or running the washing machine makes your sinks drain slowly, you might have a main line clog.
 This is a serious issue that requires immediate attention from a professional with the right tools to clear the blockage safely.